swimtrunks/mui-stacked-snackbar/README.md

-# Design Engineer submission - Malcolm Peterson
+# Stacked SnackBars - Malcolm Peterson
 ![screenshot of application entitled 'stacked snackbars'. with an assortment of fields and buttons that serve as controls on the left and the right has 3 containers stacked on top of one another descending](public/stackedSnackbars.png)
 ## Objective